152334H/pwnscripts/README.md

 Added a wrapper object for libc-database: the `libc_db` object.
 This is mostly a reinvention of tools like `LibcSearcher`, although I have yet to see another project tack on `one_gadget` searching, which is a (hacky) feature added for `libc_db`.

+Minor adjustments to *printf*.
+Logging is suppressed for offset bruteforcing; new feature to make a leak payload.

 Extended readme.

 20-06